Double Barrel Aging: Why Two Barrels Are Better

 The “finish” is the lingering taste and sensation a whiskey leaves behind after you’ve taken a sip, and a great finish is the signature of a superior spirit.
 Double barrel aging is key to creating a finish that is long, complex, and incredibly smooth.
 Our Mary Dowling Double Oak Whiskey is a perfect example.
 The second maturation allows notes of tobacco, chocolate, and baking spice to integrate beautifully, leading to a finish where flavors of cherry and stone fruit return for a final, elegant encore.
 This seamless transition and lasting warmth make the experience satisfying from the first sip to the last.

-Sets a Higher Standard for Quality
+Setting a New Standard for Quality

 Opting for double barrel aging is a clear statement of quality.
 It’s a meticulous process that demands skill, patience, and a willingness to invest more time and resources into every bottle.
 Distillers who embrace this method are not looking for shortcuts; they are dedicated to crafting the best possible whiskey.
 This commitment to excellence is why double barreled whiskeys are often considered the pinnacle of the craft.
 By taking this extra step, we’re not just making whiskey—we’re upholding a higher standard and honoring a tradition of uncompromising quality that Mary Dowling herself would have championed.